ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 ---
 title: "EuroStack meets healthcare IoT"
-subtitle: "Why secure, cross-border health data exchange is essential—and so bloody complicated"
+subtitle: "Why secure, cross-border health data exchange is essential, and so bloody complicated"
-description: "The EuroStack initiative promises secure, interoperable health data sharing across borders—powered by IoT, digital identity wallets, and European standards.
+description: "The EuroStack initiative promises secure, interoperable health data sharing across borders, powered by IoT, digital identity wallets, and European standards.
 But legacy tech, regulatory tangles, and patchy cybersecurity make that easier said than done.
 Mapping the vision, the mess behind the vision, and some projects that could be helpful."
 date: 2025-07-15T04:00:00.000Z
 draft: false
 tags: [EuroStack, healthcare, IoT, GDPR, digital sovereignty, EHDS, Gaia-X, consent, federated systems]